on this page

 - administer and provide online services, including myGov

-- act as an accredited participant and perform administrative and oversight functions in the Digital Identity system.
+- act as an accredited participant, operate the Digital Identity exchange and perform administrative and oversight functions in the Digital Identity system.

 The reasons we collect your personal information will depend on the payments and services you access or are seeking.
 Read why we collect your personal information for: